Sriharsha-hatwar/Sriharsha-blog/_posts/2022-01-03-Conditonal-language-modeling-using-cocon.md

 {:toc}

 ## Motivation
-Transformer based language models [1] Vaswani et.al, 2017 have stirred the transfer based learning in NLP and has helped greatly improve the performance of several NLP tasks.
-Pretraining a Language model on the huge amount of text on the web forms the basic step for the same.
-However, research on steering a Language model to output fine grained control over the provided content/sentiment is still being explored and has a great potential to improve quality of search engines.
-This paper [open-review-link](https://openreview.net/forum?id=VD_ozqvBy4W) proposes a content conditioner, which when trained auto-regressively alongside a Large pretrained language model (like GPT-2) provides the capability to control text at a fine grained level.
+Transformer-based language models [1] Vaswani et.al, 2017 have stirred transfer-based learning in NLP and has improved the performance of several NLP tasks.
+Pretraining a Language model on a large amount of text on the web forms the first step.
+Research on steering a pretrained Language model to output fine-grained control over the provided content/sentiment is still under exploration and has great potential to improve the quality of search engines.
+This paper [open-review-link](https://openreview.net/forum?id=VD_ozqvBy4W) proposes a transformer block - A content conditioner.
+This block, when trained auto-regressively alongside a Large pretrained language model (like GPT-2) provides the capability to control text at a fine-grained level.

 ## Related concepts
 Some of the concepts which are required for understanding the paper involve language models, self-attention, expected value, GAN loss.

 ## Method of solving
 ### Problem representation
 In text generation, given a prompt text $$x_{:t-1}$$ of length $$t-1$$, where $$x_i$$ represents the token at $$i^{th}$$ position and $$x_{:t-1}$$ = {$$x_1 ... , x_{t-1}$$}, the following text $$x_t,...x_l$$ of length $$l-t+1$$ which can be generated auto-regressively, can be represented as :

 $$
 \begin{align}